HyperMixer: An MLP-based Low Cost Alternative to Transformers: Related Work

 \subsection{Hypernetworks}

-Hypernetworks uses a network to generate the weights for another, often larger, network \citep{ha2016hypernetworks}.
-The hypernetwork framework has benefits with respects to \green~as they require fewer learnable parameters and are able to dynamically generate weights dependent on the input.
-Moreover, they are able to generate weights of arbitrary size and are position invariant.

-\citet{tay2020hypergridtransformers} leveraged task-conditioned hypernetworks for the GLUE benchmark.
-They achieved paralleled performance to the state-of-the-art at the time, whilst being more parameter efficient. \citet{mahabadi2021parameterefficient} applied hypernetwork to Transformers to allow for parameter sharing for multitask learning.
-Their results showed parameter efficiencies and improved out of domain generation. \citet{zhmoginov2022hypertransformer} combines hypernetworks and transformers in the vision domain for few shot generalisation.
-LambdaNets are strongly related to our work, as they generate linear functions from context, in a similar capacity to a hypernetwork \citep{bello2021lambdanetworks}.
+A hypernetwork uses a network to generate the weights for another, often larger, network \citep{ha2016hypernetworks}. \citet{tay2020hypergridtransformers} leveraged task-conditioned hypernetworks for the GLUE benchmark.
+They achieved paralleled performance to the state-of-the-art at the time, whilst being more parameter efficient. \citet{mahabadi2021parameter} applied hypernetworks to Transformers to allow for parameter sharing in multitask learning.
+Their results showed parameter efficiencies and improved out of domain generation. \citet{zhmoginov2022hypertransformer} combine hypernetworks and transformers in the vision domain for few shot generalization.
+LambdaNets are strongly related to our work, as they generate linear functions from context, in a similar capacity to a hypernetwork~\citep{bello2021lambdanetworks}.
 Their model is similar to the standard attention mechanism where the weights of three matrices $Q, K, V$ are learned.
 In contrast, HyperMixer uses the inputs to create non-linear transformations by generating an MLP.
-Features are combined based on their locations - a comparison can be found in Appendix Section~\ref{sec:app:lambda}.
+Features are combined based on their locations - a comparison can be found in Appendix~\ref{sec:app:lambda}.

 Combining MLPMixer and hypernetworks allows for an efficient and simple MLP-based model to have all the necessary inductive biases for NLP.
 The MLPMixer provides a simple token interaction backbone.
-Thereafter, hypernetworks are deployed for parameter efficiency and to include the missing inductive biases of position invariance and size adaptation.
+By deploying hypernetworks to build the weights of the token mixing MLP, the missing inductive biases of position invariance and size adaptation are obtained.